NxPKG/khulnasoft-docs/content/learning-paths/dns-filtering/deploy/policy-migration.md

 ## Terraform

-You can use the [Cloudflare Terraform provider](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/teams_list) to create a list of IPs or domains:
+You can use the [Khulnasoft Terraform provider](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/teams_list) to create a list of IPs or domains:

 ```tf
 resource "cloudflare_teams_list" "example" {